The Ludwik Zamenhof Centre

-The Zamenhof Centre offers the visitors a permanent exhibition - Bialystok of Young Zamenhof – and various temporary exhibitions, concerts, film projections, and theatre performances.
-Moreover, the centre regularly holds panel discussions, lectures, and literary promotions.
+The Zamenhof Centre hosts a permanent exhibition – "The Bialystok of Young Zamenhof" – and temporary exhibits, concerts, film showings, and theatre performances.
+The Centre also regularly holds panel discussions, lectures, and literary events.

-The Zamenhof Centre organises also numerous educational workshops for children and teenagers and introduces modern social and educational projects, such as Living Library and „Discover Bialystok” – an outdoor game realised in the urban area of the city.
+Additionally the Zamenhof Centre organizes educational workshops for children and teenagers as well as social and educational programs such as the Living Library and "Discover Bialystok", an outdoor activity conducted in the city.

 Description

 The building where the Ludwik Zamenhof Centre is situated was included in the Jewish Heritage Trail, which was opened in June 2008 in Bialystok.
-The Trail was created by a group of University of Bialystok students and doctoral candidates – volunteers for the University of Bialystok Foundation.
-The building is also a part of the Trail of Esperanto and Many Cultures, which was open in June 2009.
+The Trail was created by a group of University of Białystok students and doctoral candidates – volunteers for the University of Bialystok Foundation.
+The building is also a part of the Trail of Esperanto and Many Cultures, which was opened in June 2009.

 Mission and activity

 All the centre's undertakings are planned so as to roam the frontier, in a broad sense, between cultures, worldviews, beliefs, nations, and sexes.
 The frontier is "a boiling ground”, and, at the same time, vitalizing one for art – that provides a perfect ground for establishing an open and honest, often difficult, but substantial dialogue.
 By facilitating the dialogue and allaying the disturbances in inter-human communication we aim to gradually weaken, and in the future to remove the barriers emerging from a natural fear of the other, unknown, and therefore frightening and threatening the integrity of our identity.

 As education is a significant part of the centre's objectives, the scope of the centre's activity encompasses some classes for children devoted to the person of Ludwik Zamenhof, the Esperanto language, and also to the multiculturalism, history and tradition of Bialystok in a broad sense.
 Modern methods and teaching aids are applied in order to educate according to the idea of teaching by entertaining.